Connect with others who understand.

 • Mononucleosis (also called “mono”)

-• Tooth infections (dental caries)
+• Tooth infections

 “I have noticed that my lymph nodes have been swollen,” wrote one MyMSTeam member.
 “I had a few colds, so I thought it was due to that.
 In addition to the two swollen ones under my jawline, I just had a sore spot appear on the side of my neck, which I think is also a lymph node.”

 Swollen lymph nodes are not a direct symptom of MS. People with MS, like the general population, may experience swollen lymph nodes.
-When people with MS have swollen lymph nodes, it is likely from the usual causes — like a viral or bacterial infection — and doesn’t necessarily have anything to do with MS disease activity.
+When people with MS have swollen lymph nodes, it’s likely from the usual causes — like a viral or bacterial infection — and doesn’t necessarily have anything to do with MS disease activity.

 MS Medications and the Risk of Infections